apache/spark/UPDATING.md

 | ``airflow.conf``             | ``airflow.configuration.conf``                   |
 | ``airflow.AirflowException`` | ``airflow.exceptions.AirflowException``          |

-### Success Callback will be called when a task in marked as success from UI

-When a task is marked as success by a user from Airflow UI - `on_success_callback` will be called

 ### Added `airflow dags test` CLI command

 A new command was added to the CLI for executing one full run of a DAG for a given execution date, similar to